apache/nuttx-apps/wireless/ieee802154/i8sak/README.txt

 This command attempts to associate with the node at the configured endpoint address.
-If everything is setup correctly, device A should have log information saying that a device tried to associate and that it accepted the assocation.
+If everything is setup correctly, device A should have log information saying that a device tried to associate and that it accepted the association.
 On device B, the console should show that the association request was successful.
 With all default settings, device B should have been allocated a short address of 0x000B.